erik-bleich/erik-bleich.github.io/about.md

     </header>
         <!-- <span class="date"></span> -->
         <p>The Media Portrayals of Minorities Project was launched in 2012 at Middlebury College.
 We use digital sources to better understand depictions of minorities in the media.
 Our goal is to track and explain how and why media representations of groups shift over time, vary across place, or compare to one another.
 We use a mix of computer-assisted and human coding techniques that allow us to analyze large quantities of media data.
 Our approach provides a new way of understanding how the media establish, reproduce, and influence the portrayals of minority groups in media.</p>

     <h1 style="text-align:center; padding-bottom:25px; font-size:3rem">Who we are</h1>

     <h3 class="name-header">Erik Bleich</h3>
     <img class="bio-img" src="/assets/images/bio-pics/bleich.jpg" alt="" height="300px" width="375px"/>
     <p class="bio-text">
     <a href=" http://www.middlebury.edu/academics/ps/faculty/node/25021">Erik Bleich</a> is the director of the Media Portrayals of Minorities Project.
 He is Charles A. Dana Professor of political science at <a href="http://www.middlebury.edu/#story569121">Middlebury College</a>.
 Bleich publishes widely on race and ethnicity in liberal democracies, and is the co-editor of <a href="https://www.routledge.com/Migrants-Minorities-and-the-Media-Information-representations-and/Bleich-Bloemraad-de-Graauw/p/book/9781138232815">Migrants, Minorities and the Media: Information, Representations and Participation in the Public Sphere</a>.
-His work has also appeared in <a href="https://www.theatlantic.com/national/archive/2013/04/a-better-way-to-diversify-colleges/274871/">The Atlantic</a>, <a href="https://www.aljazeera.com/indepth/opinion/profile/erik-bleich.html">Al Jazeera English</a>, Asahi Shimbun, <a href="https://theconversation.com/apres-charlottesville-repenser-lantiracisme-a-lamericaine-86110">The Conversation</a>, the <a href="https://www.ft.com/content/02998426-a1be-11e4-bd03-00144feab7de"> Financial Times</a>, the Guardian, the <a href="https://www.huffingtonpost.com/author/erik-bleich">Huffington Post</a>, <a href="https://www.prospectmagazine.co.uk/politics/after-charlie-hebdo-muslims-in-france-charlie-hebdo-attack-shooting-islam-paris">Prospect Magazine</a>, and the <a href="https://www.washingtonpost.com/news/monkey-cage/wp/2014/10/03/taking-stock-of-muslim-integration-successes-in-europe/?utm_term=.6cea7fb014ed">Washington Post</a>.
+His work has also appeared in <a href="https://www.theatlantic.com/national/archive/2013/04/a-better-way-to-diversify-colleges/274871/">The Atlantic</a>, <a href="https://www.aljazeera.com/indepth/opinion/profile/erik-bleich.html">Al Jazeera English</a>, Asahi Shimbun, <a href="https://theconversation.com/apres-charlottesville-repenser-lantiracisme-a-lamericaine-86110">The Conversation</a>, <a href="https://www.ft.com/content/02998426-a1be-11e4-bd03-00144feab7de">Financial Times</a>, The Guardian, <a href="https://www.huffingtonpost.com/author/erik-bleich">Huffington Post</a>, <a href="https://www.prospectmagazine.co.uk/politics/after-charlie-hebdo-muslims-in-france-charlie-hebdo-attack-shooting-islam-paris">Prospect Magazine</a>, and <a href="https://www.washingtonpost.com/news/monkey-cage/wp/2014/10/03/taking-stock-of-muslim-integration-successes-in-europe/?utm_term=.6cea7fb014ed">The Washington Post</a>.
 He has been an invited guest on NPR’s Here and Now, WNYC’s Brian Lehrer show, France 24, Danish Public Radio, CBC Radio’s Day 6, and BBC World Service’s <a href="https://www.bbc.co.uk/programmes/w3csv1bw">The Inquiry</a>.</p>

     <h3 class="name-header">A. Maurits van der Veen</h3>
     <img class="bio-img" src="/assets/images/bio-pics/maurits.jpg" alt="" height="350px" width="250px"/>